elastic/generator-kibana-plugin/README.md

-# generator-kibana-plugin
+# Kibana Plugin Yeoman Generator

-A Yeoman Generator for Kibana Plugins
+A Yeoman generator for Kibana plugins